 The Museum offers a Sensory Guide, and noise reducing headphones, available at the Reception Desk and the Battle of Brandywine Theater.
 The Museum also offers a quiet room giving guests the opportunity to play the Museum’s signature films in a small, private setting.

-Films located within the Galleries are close captioned and there are audio transcripts of our core Gallery and Cost of Revolution audio tours.
-These can be requested at the Reception Desk.
+Films located within the galleries are close captioned and there are audio transcripts of our core gallery and special exhibit audio tours.
+These can be requested at the Front Desk.

 Touch Guide of the galleries are available at the Reception Desk along with an audio tour.
 Touch Tours can be scheduled both before the Museum opens to the public as well as during regular Museum operating hours.
 Contact group sales at 267-579-3623 or email [email protected] to book a Touch Tour.
 Please book two weeks in advance.